copelansam/swe-3313-fall-2025-team-08/technical-design/README.md

 <br>All engineers should strive to create code that is easy to read and comprehend.
 This can be achieved by doing the following:
 - Use camelCase for method and attribute names, PascalCase for class names, and kebab-case for all other files.
 - Ensure that an appropriate amount of white space (1-2 lines) is included between chunks of code to help increase readability.
+- Lines should not exceed the length of the window in which they are written.
+If a line gets too long, then it should be spread across multiple lines.
 - Opening braces "{" should come on the same line as the statement is a part of, with the closing bracket "}" being on its own line with nothing else.
   - An example of proper braces would be:
     <br>if (condition) {